Why We Cook

 There is so much more to food than what’s on your plate.

 Growing up, there was no question about the food we ate.
 My mother cooked it.
 There was no question where we would eat dinner.
 We gathered around the table daily to eat, talk about our days and stay connected as a family, creating our own personal micro-community.

 Research tells us that about two-thirds of American families say they eat most dinners together, but what does that mean?
-But according to Mark Hyman, MD, research released in 2010 showed that 50% of our meals were eaten outside the home; most family meals take place about three times a week, last about 20 minutes and consist of packaged, microwaved dinners eaten while we watch television, text, work on computers…or drive in cars.
+According to Mark Hyman, MD, research released in 2010 showed that 50% of our meals were eaten outside the home; most family meals take place about three times a week with a duration of about 20 minutes and consist of packaged, microwaved dinners eaten while we watch television, text, work on computers…or drive in cars.